 • Social security number (SSN), or Individual Tax Identification Number (ITIN)

-You can review and edit your PDIS profile by going to Menu > My Profile > Employment.
+You can review and edit your PDIS profile by going to My Account > Profile Settings.

 PDIS How-To Guide: Updating “My Profile

-The Department of Early Childhood will prioritize credential reviews for PDIS users who do not have an active 2.0 or 3.0 credential in 2022.
-If you had an active Level 1-6 Early Childhood Professional Credential in 2022 you are already eligible for the Early Childhood Educator Tax Credit and do not need to submit a new application for this purpose.
+If you had an active Level 1-6 Early Childhood Professional Credential during the year, you are already eligible for the Early Childhood Educator Tax Credit and do not need to submit a new application for this purpose.

 We recommend all PDIS users interested in the Tax Credit revisit and complete your PDIS account profile to include a Social Security Number (SSN) or Individual Tax Identification Number (ITIN) to assist the Colorado Department of Revenue in matching this credit to your tax information.